reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 	at level2.Application.main(Application.java:5)
 ```

 The reason for this error is that in line 5, we're trying to get the first value from the `arguments` array, but the `arguments` array is empty.
 There is no first value to get.
-Java doesn't like that and tells us with this error.
+Java doesn't like that and tells us by throwing this exception at us.

-To solve this, we need to pass at least one argument to our program, so that the `arguments` array will actually contain at least one value.
+To solve this, we need to pass at least one argument to our program, so that the `arguments` array will contain at least one value.

 To add an argument to the program call, right-click on the `Application` class again, and select "Modify Run Configuration".
 In the field "Program arguments", enter your name.
-Then, execute theprogram again.
+Then, execute the program again.
 The program should now greet you with your name!

 Change the program argument to a different name and run the application again to see what happens.